wp-plugins/thanks-you-counter-button/readme.txt

 * [Eric](http://www.glassybuttons.com/glassy.php) for the cute online button image generator.

 == Changelog ==
+= 1.6.3 =
+* 13.03.2009
+- Critical bug was fixed.
+TYCB widgets code could block blog work - PHP fatal error occured due to conflict with other plugin, wp-cumulus as reported.
+Thanks to [bgd](http://wordpress.org/support/profile/1516753) for reporting it.

 = 1.6.2 =
 * 12.03.2009
 - German translation was added.